Induced EMF Calculator (Faraday's Law)

 • RMS voltage = 942 / √2 = 666 V RMS

 Lenz’s Law Practical Example: Drop a magnet through a copper tube.
-The falling magnet induces currents in the tube that create a magnetic field opposing the fall — the magnet falls far slower than free-fall.
+The falling magnet induces currents in the tube that create a magnetic field opposing the fall, so the magnet drifts down far slower than free-fall.
 This is the basis of electromagnetic braking in roller coasters, MRI quench protection, and eddy current dynamometers.

 Embed This Calculator